-Marke Freeman joined the WashU women's basketball staff as the full-time assistant coach in the fall of 2017.
+Marke Freeman is in her second season as the WashU women's basketball full-time assistant coach in 2018-19.

-Freeman joins the Bears for the 2017-18 season after previously serving as a director of the Point Guard College for four years.
+Freeman joined the Bears after previously serving as a director of the Point Guard College for four years.
 She also served as the graduate assistant coach with Division I University of Missouri-Kansas City for two years.

 The Springfield, Ill.-native was a standout Division I student-athlete while attending Northern Illinois University garnering multiple All-Mid-American Conference (MAC) honors.
 She was named the MAC Sixth Player of the Year in 2008-09, and capped off her collegiate career by averaging 16.1 points per game in 2010-11.